 In the case that you already have plaques in your arteries, fish oil can help make them more stable so that they don’t burst and cause a coronary event (11).

-4Fish oil can reduce the occurrence of heart attacks.
+4. Fish oil can reduce the occurrence of heart attacks.
 Especially those with abnormal heart rhythms (12).
 Despite all these benefits to fish oil supplementation, there is no concrete proof that that fish oil can prevent heart attack or stroke (13).

-5Fish oil works to treat certain mental disorders.
+5. Fish oil works to treat certain mental disorders.
 Structurally, your brain is composed largely of fat, nearly 60% by weight, a majority of this fat consists of omega-3 fatty acids.
 It’s been seen that omega-3 fatty acids, or fish oils, are essential for normal brain function (14).

-Research shows that without adequate levels of fish oil in the brain, you’re likely to also have certain mental disorders (15).
+Research shows that without adequate levels of fish oil in the brain, you’re likely to have or develop certain mental disorders (15).

 Fish oil is also seen to be effective in improving the lives of those with schizophrenia and bipolar disorder (18, 19, 20, 21).

-6Fish oil supplementation can improve body composition.
-Obesity, defined as having a BMI (Body Mass Index) of over 30, show a significantly higher risk of other diseases such as heart disease, type 2 diabetes and cancer (22, 23, 24).
+6. Fish oil supplementation can improve body composition.
+Obesity, defined as having a BMI (Body Mass Index) of over 30, show a significantly higher risk of other diseases such as heart disease, type 2 diabetes, and cancer (22, 23, 24).

 Fortunately, research shows that consuming fish oil supplements can work to improve body composition as well as the associated risk factors for heart disease in obese individuals (25).